Luminescence dating: Conditions and accuracy

 Quartz OSL ages can be determined typically from 100 to 350,000 years BP, and can be reliable when suitable methods are used and proper checks are done.
 Feldspar IRSL techniques have the potential to extend the datable range out to a million years as feldspars typically have significantly higher dose saturation levels than quartz, though issues regarding anomalous fading will need to be dealt with first.
 Ages can be obtained outside these ranges, but they should be regarded with caution.
 The uncertainty of an OSL date is typically 5-10% of the age of the sample.

-There are two different methods of OSL dating: multiple-aliquot-dose and single-aliquot-regenerative-dose (SAR).
+The most common methods of OSL dating are the so-called multiple-aliquot-dose (MAD) and single-aliquot-regenerative-dose (SAR) technique.
 In multiple-aliquot testing, a number of grains of sand are stimulated at the same time and the resulting luminescence signature is averaged.
 The problem with this technique is that the operator does not know the individual figures that are being averaged, and so if there are partially prebleached grains in the sample it can give an exaggerated age.
 In contrast to the multiple-aliquot method, the SAR method tests the burial ages of individual grains of sand which are then plotted.
 Mixed deposits can be identified and taken into consideration when determining the age.